kadirpekel/seal/README.md

 ```

 This condition will check the value of the variable `$my_var` against the first `@case` statement, and if it's true, it will return `1`.
 If it's not true, it will check the second `@case` statement, and so on.
 If none of the `@case` statements are true, it will return `3`.

-Note that the `@in` operator is similar to a switch statement in conventional programming, but with slightly different syntax.

 ## Disclaimer